 Often when we are encountered with a situation where we don’t know what to say we spout off something that we that don’t really know what it means, but it sounds Christian.
 “Everything Happens for a Reason,” “God got another angel,” or “Love the Sinner, Hate the Sin” don’t help the situation.
 These sayings really don’t help anybody or point anyone to Jesus.
 They come off as fake when what the person actually needs is for us to be real.

 Now look, some of these sayings are true, or at least have a little bit of truth in them.
-But blindly quoting this in situations doesn’t help.
-Let’s stop saying this to people and just be real and honest.
-When in a situation where we don’t know what to say it’s okay to say nothing and just sit there with the person.
-Our actions speak much louder anyway.
+But blindly quoting them in situations doesn’t help.
+And can do more harm than good.

 2. Saying “I’ll pray for you” Instead Of Doing Something